 If you’re looking to get out of the hustle and bustle of Japan’s densely packed cities, there are numerous campsites showcasing the country’s natural beauty.
-The new Hygge Circles Ugakei campground, opening in 2021, is aiming to kick things up a notch.
+The new Hygge Circles Ugakei campground, opening sometime in 2022, is aiming to kick things up a notch.
 The lush campsite is located in Mie prefecture’s Uga Valley, and judging by the planning photos, it looks like a hidden wonderland out in the woods.

 The project is headed up by the Japanese branch of Danish outdoor equipment brand Nordisk, and is aiming to promote sustainable design and lifestyle.
 The brand is also working to incorporate the Danish ethos of hygge (pronouned 'hoo-geh'), which is the feeling of cosiness and conviviality.
 The current plans show an area called the Hygge Education Field, so we’re guessing the campsite will also teach visitors to incorporate the hygge spirit into their own lives.